Bat Removal Plant City

 Are bats protected in Florida?

 Florida bats are a protected species.
 It is illegal to hurt them or disturb their nesting areas.
-If you have bats living inside your house, it is best that you let professionals handle their removal.
+Professionals should be able to remove bats from your home.
 We can exterminate the bats and not harm them.

 What is guano?

-Guano is bat feces or droppings.
+Guano refers to bat droppings or feces.
 These droppings can cause Histoplasmosis, a disease that is caused by breathing in dried guano dust.
 Ceilings can be stained if bats have lived there for a while.

 Is guano harmful?

 Yes.
 Yes.
 If left untreated, histoplasmosis can lead to death from breathing in the dust made up of dried bat feces.
-Removing them by yourself is not recommended as you may contract the disease.
+It is not advised to remove them yourself as you could contract the disease.

-Is it safe for me to remove bats?
+Is it safe to remove bats myself?

 Many people will attempt to remove these creatures by themselves out of cost.
 This is dangerous and dangerous.
 Bats can transmit rabies and other zoonotic diseases (human transferable).

-It’s not worth the risk to try and remove them on your own as the health risks are too great.
-You must also remember that permits are required to handle these animals in any type of relocation.
+The health risks associated with trying to remove them yourself are too high.
+Also, one must remember that one does need permits for handling these animals for any kind of relocation.
 We highly recommend having a professional handle the job instead of attempting it yourself as the time taken is way less than medical expenses and other costs that come with contracting these diseases from bats.

 Other Services in Plant City